syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### MinorTickStrokeThickness

-Change the thickness of the minor ticks by using the `MinorTickStrokeThickness` property.
+Using the 'MinorTickStrokeThickness' property to change the thickness of the minor ticks.

 {% tabs %}